DDEP: Where is NPP’s property-owning mantra? – Adongo

 The Ranking Member of the Finance Select Committee has questioned the whereabouts of the governing New Patriotic Party’s (NPP) mantra of ‘property-owning democracy’ in the wake of the Domestic Debt Exchange Programme (DDEP).

-Mr Isaac Adongo who is also MP for Bolga Central, is of the view that the mantra of the governing party is missing due to Finance Minister Ken Ofori-Atta's decision to implement the DDEP.
+Mr Isaac Adongo is of the view that the mantra of the governing party is missing due to Finance Minister Ken Ofori-Atta's decision to implement the DDEP.

 According to Mr Adongo, the NPP prides itself in owning properties yet wants to take away people’s bonds at all costs.